ManeDavtyan/Vanilla-RNN/README.md

 # Vanilla-RNN
-Vanilla RNN from Scratch in Python
+Vanilla RNN from Scratch in Python for the next character prediction.